 Select students will be able to participate in an exciting internship opportunity based at a local fashion industry leader in Seoul.
 Internships will last for approximately 4-5 weeks prior to the start of the academic program at Dankook University.
 Students will gain valuable professional experience and insights into Korean fashion brands, production, technology, and more.
 Successful completion of the internship program earns students 3.0 credits.

-ACADEMIC CALENDAREstimated program dates for Summer 2018 are July 8 to August 3.
+Program dates for Summer 2019 are July 13 to August 9

 PROGRAM REQUIREMENTS+ Minimum GPA of 2.0

 + There is no language requirement (no previous knowledge of Korean required).